Contents

 Characteristics of the tomato plant (Solanum lycopersicum)

-Herb of the Solanaceae family up to 400 cm tall.
+Herb of the Solanaceae family up to 400 cm high.
 Pinnate or bipinnate leaves with highly divided, acute, paired leaflets with a larger terminal leaflet.
 Yellow flowers in cymes.

 Berry fruit, green when young and red as it matures.
 Inside, it contains numerous seeds.